Siren (alarm): History

 To direct a siren's sound and to maximize its power output, a siren is often fitted with a horn, which transforms the high-pressure sound waves in the siren to lower-pressure sound waves in the open air.

 The earliest way of summoning volunteer firemen to a fire was by ringing of a bell, either mounted atop the fire station, or in the belfry of a local church.
 As electricity became available, the first fire sirens were manufactured.
-In 1886 French electrical engineer Gustave Trouvé, developed a siren to announce the silent arrival of his electric boats.
-Two early fire sirens were the Decot siren and Sterling Siren.
-Both started manufacturing fire sirens around 1900 to 1905.
-Many communities have since deactivated their fire sirens as pagers became available for fire department use.
+In 1886 French electrical engineer Gustave Trouvé developed a siren to announce the silent arrival of his electric boats.
+Two early fire siren manufacturers were William A. Box Iron Works, who made the "Denver" sirens as early as 1905, and the Inter-State Machine Company (later the Sterling Siren Fire Alarm Company) who made the ubiquitous Model "M" electric siren, which was the first dual tone siren.
+The popularity of fire sirens took off by the 1920s, with many manufacturers including the Federal Electric Company and Decot Machine Works creating their own sirens.
+Since the 1970s, many communities have since deactivated their fire sirens as pagers became available for fire department use.
+Some sirens still remain as a backup to pager systems.

 During the Second World War, the British civil defence used a network of sirens to alert the general population to the imminence of an air raid.
 A single tone denoted an "all clear".
 A series of tones denoted an air raid.